Site icon Vern Bender

 1. The polarity of the water molecule

-1. Gravitational force constant (large scale attractive force, holds people on planets, and holds planets, stars, and galaxies together) — too weak, and planets and stars cannot form; too strong, and stars burn up too quickly.
+1. Gravitational force is constant (the large-scale attractive force that holds people on planets and planets, stars, and galaxies together) — too weak, planets and stars cannot form; too firm, and stars burn up too quickly.

-2. Electromagnetic force constant (small scale attractive and repulsive force, holds atoms electrons and atomic nuclei together) — If it were much stronger or weaker, we wouldn’t have stable chemical bonds.
+2. Electromagnetic force constant (the small-scale attractive and repulsive force that holds atoms, electrons, and atomic nuclei together) — If it were much stronger or weaker, we would not have stable chemical bonds.

-3. Strong nuclear force constant (small-scale attractive force, holds nuclei of atoms together, which otherwise repulse each other because of the electromagnetic force) — if it were weaker, the universe would have far fewer stable chemical elements, eliminating several that are essential to life.
+3. The strong nuclear force is constant (the small-scale attractive force that holds nuclei of atoms together, which otherwise repulse each other because of the electromagnetic force) — if it were weaker, the universe would have far fewer stable chemical elements, eliminating several essentials to life.

-1. Cosmological constant (which controls the expansion speed of the universe) refers to the balance of the attractive force of gravity with a hypothesized repulsive force of space observable only at very large size scales.
-It must be very close to zero, that is, these two forces must be nearly perfectly balanced.
-To get the right balance, the cosmological constant must be fine-tuned to something like 1 part in 10120.
-If it were just slightly more positive, the universe would fly apart; slightly negative, and the universe would collapse.
+1. Cosmological constant (which controls the universe’s expansion speed) refers to the balance of the attractive force of gravity with a hypothesized repulsive force of space observable only at enormous scales.
+It must be very close to zero; these two forces must be nearly perfectly balanced.
+The cosmological constant must be fine-tuned to something like 1 part in 10120 to get the right balance.
+If it were just slightly more positive, the universe would fly apart; somewhat negative, and the universe would collapse.

 1. Initial Conditions.
-Besides physical constants, there are initial or boundary conditions, which describe the conditions present at the beginning of the universe.
+Besides physical constants, there are initial or boundary conditions, which describe the conditions present at the universe’s beginning.
 Initial conditions are independent of the physical constants.
-One way of summarizing the initial conditions is to speak of the extremely low entropy (that is, a highly ordered) initial state of the universe.
-This refers to the initial distribution of mass energy.
-In The Road to Reality, physicist Roger Penrose estimates that the odds of the initial low entropy state of our universe occurring by chance alone are on the order of 1 in 10/ This ratio is vastly beyond our powers of comprehension.
+One way of summarizing the initial conditions is to speak of the extremely low entropy (a highly ordered) initial state of the universe.
+This refers to the initial distribution of mass-energy.
+In The Road to Reality, physicist Roger Penrose estimates that the odds of our universe’s initial low entropy state occurring by chance alone are on the order of 1 in 10/ This ratio is vastly beyond our powers of comprehension.
 Since we know a life-bearing universe is intrinsically interesting, this ratio should be more than enough to raise the question: Why does such a universe exist?
-If someone is unmoved by this ratio, then they probably won’t be persuaded by additional examples of fine-tuning.
+If someone is unmoved by this ratio, they probably will not be persuaded by additional examples of fine-tuning.

-In addition to initial conditions, there are a number of other, well- known features about the universe that are apparently just brute facts.
+Besides initial conditions, there are some other well-known features about the universe that are apparently just brute facts.
 And these too exhibit a high degree of fine-tuning.
 Among the fine-tuned (apparently) “brute facts” of nature are the following:

-1. Ratio of masses for protons and electrons — If it were slightly different, building blocks for life such as DNA could not be formed.
+1. The ratio of masses for protons and electrons — If it were slightly different, building blocks for life, such as DNA, could not be formed.

 2. Velocity of light — If it were larger, stars would be too luminous.
 If it were smaller, stars would not be luminous enough.

-3. Mass excess of neutron over proton — if it were greater, there would be too few heavy elements for life.
+3. Mass excess of neutron over proton — if it were more significant, there would be too few heavy elements for life.
 If it were smaller, stars would quickly collapse as neutron stars or black holes.

-1. Steady plate tectonics with right kind of geological interior (which allows the carbon cycle and generates a protective magnetic field).
-If the Earth’s crust were significantly thicker, plate tectonic recycling could not take place.
+1. Steady plate tectonics with the right kind of geological interior (which allows the carbon cycle and generates a protective magnetic field).
+If the Earth’s crust were significantly thicker, plate tectonic recycling could not occur.

-2. Right amount of water in crust (which provides the universal solvent for life).
+2. The right amount of water in the crust (which provides the universal solvent for life).

 3. Large moon with right planetary rotation period (which stabilizes a planet’s tilt and contributes to tides).
-In the case of the Earth, the gravitational pull of its moon stabilizes the angle of its axis at a nearly constant 23.5 degrees.
-This ensures relatively temperate seasonal changes, and the only climate in the solar system mild enough to sustain complex living organisms.
+With the Earth, the gravitational pull of its moon stabilizes the angle of its axis at a nearly constant 23.5 degrees.
+This ensures relatively temperate seasonal changes and the only climate in the solar system mild enough to sustain complex living organisms.

-4. Proper concentration of sulfur (which is necessary for important biological processes).
+4. Proper concentration of sulfur (which is necessary for critical biological processes).

 5. Right planetary mass (which allows a planet to retain the right type and right thickness of atmosphere).
-If the Earth were smaller, its magnetic field would be weaker, allowing the solar wind to strip away our atmosphere, slowly transforming our planet into a dead, barren world much like Mars.
+If the Earth were smaller, its magnetic field would weaken, allowing the solar wind to strip away our atmosphere, slowly transforming our planet into a dead, barren world like Mars.

-6. Near inner edge of circumstellar habitable zone (which allows a planet to maintain the right amount of liquid water on the surface).
+6. Near the inner edge of the circumstellar habitable zone (which allows a planet to maintain the right amount of water on the surface).
 If the Earth were just 5% closer to the Sun, it would be subject to the same fate as Venus, a runaway greenhouse effect, with temperatures rising to nearly 900 degrees Fahrenheit.
-Conversely, if the Earth were about 20% farther from the Sun, it would experience runaway glaciations of the kind that has left Mars sterile.
+Conversely, if the Earth were approximately 20% farther from the Sun, it would experience runaway glaciations that have left Mars sterile.

-8. Outside spiral arm of galaxy (which allows a planet to stay safely away from supernovae).
+8. The outside spiral arm of the galaxy (which allows a planet to stay safely away from supernovae).

-9. Near co-rotation circle of galaxy, in circular orbit around galactic center (which enables a planet to avoid traversing dangerous parts of the galaxy).
+9. Near the co-rotation circle of the galaxy, in a circular orbit around the galactic center (which enables a planet to avoid traversing dangerous galaxy parts).

-10. Within the galactic habitable zone (which allows a planet to have access to heavy elements while being safely away from the dangerous galactic center).
+10. Within the galactic habitable zone (which allows a planet access to heavy elements safely away from the dangerous galactic center).

 11. During the cosmic habitable age (when heavy elements and active stars exist without too high a concentration of dangerous radiation events).

-1. The polarity of the water molecule makes it uniquely fit for life.
-If it were greater or smaller, its heat of diffusion and vaporization would make it unfit for life.
-This is the result of higher-level physical constants, and also of various features of subatomic particles.
+1. The polarity of the water molecule makes it uniquely suitable for life.
+If it were greater or smaller, its heat of diffusion and vaporization would make it unsuitable.
+This results from higher-level physical constants and various features of subatomic particles.

 2. WHAT ABOUT ALL THOSE OTHER PARAMETERS?

-While a long (and growing) list sporting exact probabilities has rhetorical force, it also has a serious downside: many of the parameters in these lists are probably derived from other, more fundamental parameters, so they’re not really independent.
-The rate of supernova explosions, for instance, may simply be a function of some basic laws of nature, and not be a separate instance of fine-tuning.
-If you’re going to legitimately multiply the various parameters to get a low probability, you want to make sure you’re not “double booking,” that is, listing the same factor twice under different descriptions.
+While a long (and growing) list sporting exact probabilities has rhetorical force, it also has a serious downside: many of the parameters in these lists are probably derived from other, more fundamental parameters, so they are not independent.
+For instance, the rate of supernova explosions may be a function of some basic laws of nature and not be a separate instance of fine-tuning.
+Suppose you multiply the various parameters legitimately to get a low probability.
+In that case, you want to ensure you are not “double booking,” listing the same factor twice under different descriptions.
 Otherwise, the resulting probability will be inaccurate.
-Moreover, in many cases, we simply don’t know the exact probabilities.
-To avoid these problems, others take a more conservative approach, and focus mainly on distinct, well-understood, and widely accepted examples of fine-tuning.
+Moreover, in numerous cases, we do not know the exact probabilities.
+Others take a more conservative approach to avoid these problems, focusing mainly on distinct, well-understood, and widely accepted examples of fine-tuning.
 This is the approach taken here.
-While there are certainly additional examples of fine-tuning, even this conservative approach provides more than enough cumulative evidence for design.
-After all, it is this evidence that has motivated materialists to construct many universe scenarios to avoid the implications of fine-tuning.
+While there are undoubtedly additional examples of fine-tuning, even this conservative approach provides more than enough cumulative evidence for design.
+After all, this evidence has motivated materialists to construct many universe scenarios to avoid the implications of fine-tuning.

 1. Electromagnetic force constant